VincentGranville/Point-Processes/Book/README.md

   <li><a href="https://github.com/VincentGranville/Point-Processes/tree/main/Images">Images</a></li>
 </ul>

-Detailed description of the code and other files listed in this GitHub repository are in the textbook.
+Detailed description of the code, data sets, Excel spreadsheets and videos (including how to produce them)  are in the textbook.
 See section <i>Source Code, Data Sets, Videos, Excel Spreadsheets</i> in the textbook, and in other relevant sections where the material is discussed.